OriginalGuru/cloning-your-first-repo/README.md

-# Cloning your first repo, tinkering with python, and navigating Markdown in Jupyter Notebook
+# Cloning your first repo, tinkering with vim and python, and navigating Markdown in Jupyter Notebook

 For this assignment, you are going to: